kbrady/pytn_2018/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/kbrady/pytn_2018/master)

+Be aware that launching this environment online usually takes at least 10 minutes with a good internet connection.
+If you don't have a good internet connection or don't want to wait that long, go throught the Installing Environment & Dependencies section below.

 ## Description

 This tutorial covers methods of performing several visualization techniques in Python with a particular focus on exploratory research and data cleaning.
 It uses a dataset of Stack Overflow posts from the first two weeks of September 2017 compiled from the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new).